 - A J1 exchange visitor whose J1 program is ending (such as a J1 exchange visitor who is in the au pair program)

 If you have questions and/or if you are required to change status to an F1, please contact us and we will be happy to help.

-You are not required to change to F1 status if you are in the United States on an H4 visa.
-Permanent immigrants, such as green card holders, may also study without changing visa status.
+Please note that you are not required to change to F1 status if you are in the United States on an unexpiring H4 or L2 visa.
+United States permanent immigrants, such as green card holders, may also study without changing visa status to F1.
 You are not allowed to change your status at all if you are on certain types of visa

 .
 If you are uncertain, check this detailed chart

-(for non-immigrants only) or ask the International Center for help.
+(for non-immigrants only) or ask the International Center for help by contacting our office.

-- Change of status is adjudicated by USCIS, a division of U.S. Department of Homeland Security.
-NLC has no influence regarding approval or denial of your change of status.
-The final decision is solely at the discretion of the United States government.
+- Change of status is adjudicated by USCIS, a division of The U.S. Department of Homeland Security.

-- Other colleges and universities may have different change of status procedures.
+- Other colleges/institutes, and universities may have different change of status procedures.

 The Application Process